soc1ety/soc1ety.github.io/content/posts/remote-process-injection.md

 ## VirtualAllocEx

-**VirtualAllocEx** function is used to reserve, commit, or free a region of memory within the virtual address space of a specified process.
-We will use this function to allocate memory for our shellcode.
+The **VirtualAllocEx** function reserves, commits, or frees memory in the virtual address space of a specified process.
+For this project, it is used to allocate memory for the shellcode with read, write, and execute permissions (`PAGE_EXECUTE_READWRITE`).
-(Note:  Here, *Ex* stands for **Extended**, which is an extended version of VirtualAlloc)

 | Name             | Description                                                                                                                                               |
 | ---------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- |